You Live Abroad. Your US Taxes Don’t Have To Be Complicated.

 You chose a life overseas, but the obligation to file U.S. taxes based on citizenship, not residence, still follows you.
 Navigating the Foreign Earned Income Exclusion (FEIE), Foreign Tax Credits (FTC), and FBAR reporting is manageable when you have the right expat tax partner.

-• Uncertainty about your filing requirements, even if you believe you owe zero tax.
+• You’re uncertain about your filing requirements even if you owe zero tax

 Start your U.S. expat tax return today.